WiFi Calling: Everything You Need to Know

 Image source: iDB

-1. Make sure your device is connected to a WiFi network.
+1. Connect your iPhone to a WiFi network.

 2. Go to Settings.